apieceofwork/BI_2021_Python/README.md

 It will install the needed packages in your virtual environment.

+Wait till you see "# All requested packages already installed."

 4) Now when the packages have been installed, you can run "pain.py"

 Use this command: python pain.py